If you are playing gigs on saxophone, then chances are you would like to free yourself from the microphone stand.

 I personally used this system for many hundred shows.
 It’s very compact and convenient but the construction is quite flimsy.
 My microphone arm had to be “pimped” very early on with lots of gaffer tape and some wire coat hangers to make it more sturdy on gigs.

 However, for the price, this is a good system that is great value for money.

 Professional Sax Wireless Options

 My main system these days is built by USA company Advanced Microphone Technologies who are known for great quality microphones (see picture at the top of this article).
 AMT’s latest system is called the Q7-LS and takes the concept of the Samson Airline mic to a whole new level.

 Whereas the Samson mic attaches to the sax bell with a spring clamp, the AMT Q7 has a very secure mounting system with a thumb screw.
-This make a much more positive and strong connection which is welcome if you are an energetic performer!
+This makes a much more positive and strong connection which is welcome if you are an energetic performer!

 The receiver unit gives you the option of selecting from 99 channels keeping your system from clashing with other performers’ frequencies.

 The receiver is a ‘true diversity’ system meaning it operates on two channels simultaneously to make sure you always have a strong signal.
 This is important for those “audience walks”.

 At around £800 ($1000USD) this good quality mic is considerably more expensive than the Airline system but it is a clear winner for professional features and useability.

 Other Wireless Mic Options